Sherry Rehman: Political career

 In November 2011, Rehman was named Pakistan's Ambassador to United States following the resignation of Hussain Haqqani, who was asked to resign by Prime Minister Gilani in the wake of the "Memogate" scandal.
-While ambassador, she called on the United States to stop its drone strikes in Pakistan.
-She quit the office of Pakistan's ambassador in the US in May 2013.
+While ambassador, she called on the United States to end its drone strikes in Pakistan.
+She left the post in May 2013.

 In June 2015, she was elected to the Senate of Pakistan for the first time as a candidate of PPP on general seat from Sindh and replaced Abdul Latif Ansari.

 In March 2018, she was elected as the Leader of the Opposition in the Senate and became the first female in Pakistan to hold the office.
 She served as the Leader of the Opposition in the Senate till August 2018.

 In 2020, she created controversy when she clapped back at PTI Senator Mohsin Aziz for his comments, "Mera Jism Meri Marzi, MeToo and apna khana khud garam kero."
-She argued that parliament should not play the culture and religious card when talking about women’s rights.
+She argued that parliament should not play the culture and religious card when talking about women's rights.

 As of 2020, she was the chairperson on the Senate committee on the China-Pakistan Economic Corridor (CPEC).

 In 2022 she spoke to international media about major floods.
+During the 2022 United Nations Climate Change Conference in Sharm El Sheikh, Egypt, she pushed for an agreement on loss and damage, for the rich nations to compensate the poor countries for the damage they have caused, holding the Pakistani floods that year as a prime example of the damage being done by climate change.
+After an agreement was reached, she said that it "provides hope to vulnerable communities all over the world who are fighting for survival from climate stress, and gives some credibility to the COP process."

+Personal life

+Sherry Rehman is married to Nadeem Hussain, who is known for founding Tameer Microfinance Bank.